Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Discussion

 \subsection{Average Degree - Cortical Lobes}

-The analysis of the average degree of the sub-graphs respective to the frontal, parietal, temporal and occipital lobes confirm some features observed in the color gradient representing the degree of the vertices over the position of the electrodes.
-Those results show that on Theta, Alpha and Beta\footnote{Theta and Beta frequency bands data not shown.} frequency bands, the anesthetic induction led to an expressive decrease in the functional connectivity of the frontal, parietal and temporal lobes (see Fig.3 ; Table 2).
+The analysis of the average degree of the sub-graphs respective to the frontal, parietal, temporal, and occipital lobes confirms some features observed in the color gradient representing the degree of the vertices over the position of the electrodes.
+In addition, those results show that on the Theta, Alpha, and Beta\footnote{Theta and Beta frequency bands data not shown.} frequency bands, the anesthetic induction led to an expressive decrease in functional connectivity over the frontal, parietal, and temporal lobes (see \hyperlink{FIGURE3}{$Figure \cdot 3$}; \hyperlink{TABLE2}{$Table \cdot 2$}).

-Unlike what happened in the frontal, parietal and temporal lobes, the average connectivity of the subgraphs respective to the occipital lobe was three times higher\footnote{When compared to the awake state (eyes open).} during the induced state of anesthesia (see Table 2).
-Such event was also observed in the gradient of colors representing the degree of the vertices.
-These results strongly suggest the existence of coherent neural activities in the occipital lobe during Ketamine-Medetomidine induced state of anesthesia.
+Unlike what happened in the frontal, parietal, and temporal lobes, the average connectivity of the subgraphs respective to the occipital lobe was three times higher\footnote{When compared to the awake state (eyes open).} during general anesthesia (see \hyperlink{TABLE2}{$Table \cdot 2$}).
+Furthermore, such an event was also observed in the color gradient representing the vertice's degree.
+These results strongly suggest the presence of coherent neural activity in the occipital lobe during general anesthesia induced by Ketamine and Metomidine.